EyasuTeshome/shifttracker/interview-prep/create-first-version-of-angelist-v2.md

 ### Submission Instructions

 1. Make sure that you have thoroughly completed each section of the Wellfound profile (formerly, AngelList).
+2. Submit your assignment using the old "angel.co" URL (i.e. replace `wellfound.com` with `angel.co`)

 ## Review